Once you have completed stitching your project you may need to wash it.

 Remember the fabric is not really dirty, like a kids T- shirt, so it doesn’t need heavy washing especially if you have used metallic threads or beads.

 Put warm water in a sink, tub or bowl.
 Add a small amount of dish washing liquid.
 Immerse your fabric and gently swish it around and pat it up & down until you are happy that it is clean.
 If you have any stubborn stains try Sarb Wonder Soap from your supermarket or Magic Wand satin remover, but again be gentle.

 If your work is beaded be extra careful as you do not want to damage the beads.

-Rinse it in more warm water to get any suds out then lift it out, hold it so that it drains for a bit then lay it flat on an opened towel.
+Rinse it in more fresh warm water to get any suds out then lift it out, hold it up so that most of the water drains off.
+Lay it flat on an opened towel.
 Roll up the towel and press out the water gently by pushing down on the towel.
 Finally, lay the fabric flat on a clean dry towel, out of the sun, and let it dry.
 Face-down is best to keep it clean.

 Once your fabric is dry it can be ironed by placing face down on a fluffy towel and pressing gently with iron.
 Try not to have iron too hot but just hot enough to remove wrinkles.
 It is now ready to be laced and framed, or prepared for display.
-If you are not ready to display the finished work straight away then store it either lying flat, or rolled up in fabric like a pillow case.
+If you are not ready to display the finished work straight away then store it either lying flat, or rolled up inside some fabric e.g. inside a pillow case.

 Please feel free to Contact Us if you have any further questions.